-- 3.12.2.7.
-Information to call the Medicaid customer service unit toll-free hotline or visit a local Medicaid eligibility office to report if family size, living arrangements, county of residence, or mailing address changes; - 3.12.2.8.
-How to make, change and cancel medical appointments and the importance of canceling and/or rescheduling rather than being a "no show"; - 3.12.2.9.
-A description, toll free number, fax number, e-mail address and mailing address of any unit providing services directly to Enrollees to include but not limited to Member services and Medical Management; - 3.12.2.10.
-Information about Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services; - 3.12.2.11.
-Information about the requirement that a member shall notify the CONTRACTOR immediately of any worker's compensation Claim, a pending personal injury or medical malpractice lawsuit, or if the member has been involved in an auto accident; - 3.12.2.12.
-Reporting requirements for the member who has or obtains another health insurance policy, including employer-sponsored insurance.
-Such situations shall be reported to the CONTRACTOR;

-- 3.12.2.13.
-Instructions on how to access auxiliary aids and services, including additional information in alternative formats or languages when needed at no cost to the member.
-This instruction shall be included in all versions of the handbook; - 3.12.2.14.
-Information on the Member's right to a second opinion at no cost and how to obtain it; - 3.12.2.15.
-Any Additional Services provided by the CONTRACTOR; - 3.12.2.16.
-The date of the last revision; - 3.12.2.17.
-Additional information that is available upon request, including the following: - 3.12.2.17.1.
-Information on the structure and operation of the CONTRACTOR; - 3.12.2.17.2.
-Physician incentive plans [42 CFR 438.6(h)]; and - 3.12.2.17.3.
-Service utilization Policies. - 3.12.2.18.
-The CONTRACTOR shall notify each member, at least once each calendar year, of their right to request a Member handbook or Provider directory. - 3.12.3.
-Provision of Member Information
+- 3.12.2.10 Information about Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services; - 3.12.2.11 Information about the requirement that a member shall notify the CONTRACTOR immediately of any worker's compensation Claim, a pending personal injury or medical malpractice lawsuit, or if the member has been involved in an auto accident; - 3.12.2.12 Reporting requirements for the member who has or obtains another health insurance policy, including employer-sponsored insurance.
+Such situations shall be reported to the CONTRACTOR; - 3.12.2.13 Instructions on how to access auxiliary aids and services, including additional information in alternative formats or languages when needed at no cost to the member.
+This instruction shall be included in all versions of the handbook in accordance to 42 § 438.10(d)(3); - 3.12.2.14 Information on the Member's right to a second opinion at no cost and how to obtain it; - 3.12.2.15 Any Additional Services provided by the CONTRACTOR; - 3.12.2.16 The date of the last revision; - 3.12.2.17 Additional information that is available upon request, including the following: - 3.12.2.17.1 Information on the structure and operation of the CONTRACTOR; - 3.12.2.17.2 Physician incentive plans (42 CFR § 438.10(f)(3); 42 CFR § 438.3(i)); and - 3.12.2.17.3 Service utilization Policies. - 3.12.2.18 The CONTRACTOR shall notify each member, at least once each calendar year, of their right to request a Member handbook or Provider directory.

+3.12.3 Provision of Member Information

-Information will be considered to have been provided by the CONTRACTOR if the CONTRACTOR:
+Information will be considered to have been provided by the CONTRACTOR if the CONTRACTOR (42 CFR § 438.10(g)(3)(i)-(iv)):

-- 3.12.3.1.
-Mails a printed copy of the information to the Enrollee's mailing address; - 3.12.3.2.
-Provides the information by email after obtaining the Enrollee's agreement to receive the information by email; - 3.12.3.3.
-Posts the information on the CONTRACTOR's web site and advises the Enrollee in paper or electronic form that the information is available on the internet and includes the applicable internet address, provided that Enrollees with disabilities who cannot access this information online are provided auxiliary aids and services upon request at no cost; or - 3.12.3.4.
-Provides the information by any other method that can reasonably be expected to result in the Enrollee receiving that information.
+3.12.3.1 Mails a printed copy of the information to the Enrollee's mailing address;

+- 3.12.3.2 Provides the information by email after obtaining the Enrollee's agreement to receive the information by email; - 3.12.3.3 Posts the information on the CONTRACTOR's web site and advises the Enrollee in paper or electronic form that the information is available on the internet and includes the applicable internet address, provided that Enrollees with disabilities who cannot access this information online are provided auxiliary aids and services upon request at no cost; or - 3.12.3.4 Provides the information by any other method that can reasonably be expected to result in the Enrollee receiving that information.